gortonator/bsds-6650/assignments-2021/Assignment-1.md

 1. a skierID from the range of ids passed to the thread
 1. a lift number (liftID)
 1. a time value from the range of minutes passed to each thread (between start and end time)
+1. a wait time between 0 and 10

 With our example, if numRuns=20, each thread will send 4x(1024/16) POST requests.